QaddafiSezili/project1/README.md

   I want to retrieve the 'theScore' value into php file (I don't know, maybe index.php) so that I can insert it into database.
 No solution found and a bit mess to combine those 3 programming language to run the system well.
 None of the code is running well.

   I want to try AJAX call but on tutorial all mentioned about submit button where I don't need that submit button to pass the value.
 I just need to retrieve the value only.

+  Issue 7 (24/01/2019)
+  I have problem to echo the 'theScore' value.

 ```